Momentum-Team-15/momentum-team-15.github.io/technical-presentations.md

 # Team Nine Technical Presentations

-- Phase 1: _Thursday, July 29, 2021_ 2:00 pm
+- Phase 1: _Thursday, Feb 17_ 2:00 pm

-Each student will give a short technical talk about a project that they worked on during the previous weeks of the phase.
+Each student will give a short technical talk about a JavaScript project that they worked on during the previous weeks of the phase.

-The talk should be 4-5 minutes long.
+The talk should be 4 minutes long.
 You'll be speaking to fellow students and instructors.
 You do not need slides or a script.
 Just be yourself and tell us about the code you wrote.

 The goals of this presentation are: